Home

 Add mushrooms and increase heat to medium-high.
 Stirring occasionally and scraping pan bottom, until liquid released by mushrooms evaporates and mushrooms begin to brown, about 8 minutes.

-Add garlic and tomato paste, and cooked pancetta or bacon.
+Add garlic and tomato paste and cooked pancetta or bacon.
 Cook and stir until tomato paste begins to brown, about 1 minute.

 Off heat, add Marsala.
 Return pan to high heat and scrape browned bits from pan bottom (deglaze).
 Lightly boil sauce until it is slightly syrupy and reduced by about one-half, about 5 minutes.